- Social Media Strategist Resume

 - How long can my resume be?

-- Don’t go over one page because anything on the second page is likely to be ignored.
-Or, a recruiter might even push your two-page resume aside entirely once they spot a shorter one that will take less time to read!
+- Keep your resume as streamlined as your social media ads!
+Don’t go over one page because anything on the second page is likely to be ignored.
+A recruiter might even push your two-page resume aside entirely once they spot a shorter one that will take less time to read!

 - Do I include references on my resume?

-- Not on your resume, no. But you can include a professional letter of recommendation or two along with your resume: They can reinforce your credibility and strengthen your application as a whole.
+- Not on your resume, no. But you can include a professional letter of recommendation or two along with your resume: They can reinforce your credibility and strengthen your social media strategist application as a whole.

 - Where should my contact info go?

-- While this ultimately depends on your layout choice, pay close attention to how easy it is for readers to find out who you are.
-You want recruiters to be able to see your name and info at a glance, making them more likely to remember you.
+- While this ultimately depends on your layout choice, pay close attention to how easy it is for readers to remember you.
+You want recruiters to be able to see your name and info at a glance.
+Again: Remember how parallel this is to your social media strategies!